Deep Dive: Deathbat

 For how unusual the history behind Hail to the King: Deathbat is, the game itself is surprisingly cozy in its adherence to video game traditions.
 This is a top-down, hack-and-slash action game with some light RPG elements.
 In practice, it looks a lot like something in the vein of Diablo or Baldur’s Gate: Dark Alliance.
 You guide the Deathbat through lengthy stages, slashing away at any enemies you find along the way, dodging anything you can’t stab to death, and smashing objects to get the goodies held within.

-In terms of moment-to-moment gameplay, there isn’t a whole lot more than that.
+In terms of moment-to-moment gameplay, it stays pretty simple.
 Deathbat can do a slash with his sword or make use of magic.
 At the beginning of the game, said magic consists of long-range bolts and a charged attack that hits everything in the immediate area of the player.
 Magic draws on mana to use, and once that mana is tapped out you have to refill it somehow to use your spells again.
 Mana pots and mana refill pick-ups are scattered around the stages, along with the occasional health refill pick-up.
 Apart from that, you’ll also find coins and collectible art pages.

 There are some non-essential paths in each stage that lead to extra treasures and such, but for the most part Hail to the King is a linear romp.
 You may occasionally run into locked gates that require you to retrieve a key or hit a switch, but the way forward is generally clear.
 You just have to survive it, that’s all.